jacobsimpson/gollvmbindings/link/README.md

 The purpose of this project is to do the simplest program that links to the LLVM library.

 The build of the LLVM library and bindings are outside of this project.
+See my [LLVM build instructions](../BUILD-LLVM-Library.md) for how I got it working.

 Key points in this project are: